hamsikarammohan/hamsikarammohan/README.md

 - 👋 Hi, I’m @hamsikarammohan.
 I am currently pursuing my Masters in CS at Georgia Institute Of Technology, Atlanta with a speciailzation in Systems.
-- 👀 I’m interested in Databases and Operating Systems
+- 👀 I’m interested in Databases(Data Transformations), Operating Systems(Distributed Systems).
-- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - email me at hamsikarammohan@gatech.edu

 <!---